EXPLAINER: Is Hawaii’s Kilauea volcano going to erupt again?

 WHAT’S THE CURRENT SITUATION?

 The earthquake swarm stopped about 4:30 a.m.
-Monday.
+Wednesday.
 The ground swelling has also subsided.
-But the activity could return.
-Chang said sometimes there’s a lull in activity lasting a day or two.

 WHAT DOES IT MEAN TO CHANGE THE ALERT LEVEL?

-The observatory changed Kilauea’s volcano alert level to watch from advisory on Tuesday, meaning the mountain was showing heighted unrest with increased potential to erupt.
+The observatory lowered Kilauea’s volcano alert level back down to to advisory from watch on Thursday, after the earthquakes and ground swelling had subsided for 24 hours.

-But scientists don’t know when that eruption may occur, if it does.
-If scientists believe a hazardous eruption is imminent, they will change the alert level to warning.
+The new alert level means volcanic activity has decreased significantly, but scientists will continue to monitor Kilauea for more increases.

-The observatory also changed the aviation color code to “orange,” alerting pilots that there’s potential for an eruption and they may need to avoid the area if one occurs.
+On Tuesday, the observatory had raised the alert level to watch, meaning Kilauea was showing heighted unrest with increased potential to erupt.

 HOW OFTEN HAS KILAUEA ERUPTED BEFORE?